j-easy/easy-states/README.md

 ## Latest news

-* 03/07/2017: Version 1.0.1 is out.
-It introduces a small change in the `groupId`.
+* 03/07/2017: Version 1.0.1 is released with a small change in the `artifactId`.
 See details in the [release notes](https://github.com/j-easy/easy-states/releases).
 * 08/06/2017: Version 1.0.0 is out.
 See release notes [here](https://github.com/j-easy/easy-states/releases).

 ## What is Easy States?